 Chance is a beautiful thing, but we seldom leave things to chance.
 We plan every second of our days, weeks, and months…and many of us plan every moment of our vacation.
 However, I think it’s important to leave vacations, especially road trips, open to change and chance.
 One of the reasons I was so excited about my solo campervan trip was that I was yearning for freedom.
 I wanted to go wherever I wanted and stop anywhere that looked interesting.

 My normal rule of thumb is to plan the first 1/3rd of a trip and leave the rest pretty loose.
-This strategy helps me get through the first few emotional stages of a road trip too.
-By the time I hit the ‘comfortable’ stage, I’m ready to take on more uncertainty and that means not having to stick to a plan.
-I only had a plan for the first night on where I was going to camp – the rest of the week I just winged it based on how far I had driven or on advice from someone I met along the way.
+This strategy helps me get through the first few emotional stages of a road trip, too.
+By the time I hit the ‘comfortable’ stage, I was ready to take on more uncertainty, which meant not having to stick to a plan.
+I only had a plan for the first night on where I was going to camp – the rest of the week, I just winged it based on how far I had driven or on advice from someone I met along the way.
 I loved embracing the uncertainty of where to go and what to do.
 Things unfold like I’m reading a story where I don’t know what’s on the next page.

 3. When Locals Invite You to Dinner – Go!